nicusX/k8s-terraform-ansible-sample/README.md

 There are some known simplifications, compared to a production-ready solution:

-- Networking setup is very simple: ALL nodes have a public IP (though only accessible from a configurable Control IP).
+- Networking setup is very simple: ALL instances have a public IP (though only accessible from a configurable Control IP).
-- Not a proper High Availability setup: all nodes are in the same Availability Zone; no internal load balancer for the Kubernetes master.
+- Not a proper High Availability setup: all instances are in the same Availability Zone; no internal load balancer for the Kubernetes master.
-- Infrastructure managed by direct SSH into nodes (no VPN, no Bastion).
+- Infrastructure managed by direct SSH into instances (no VPN, no Bastion).
 - Exposed Kubernetes NodePorts are accessible from the Control IP only.
 - Very basic Service Account and Secret (to change them: `./ansible/roles/controller/files/token.csv`)
 - No Load Balancer for the exposed NodePorts.
 - No DNS
 - No support for Kubernetes logging
 - Simplified Ansible lifecycle: playbooks support changes in a simplistic way, including possibly unnecessary restarts.
-- Nodes have static private IP addresses.
-This allows nodes restarted by any external agent to rejoin the cluster without further actions (using internal DNS would allow to use dynamic IP without issues)
+- Instances have static private IP addresses.
+This allows VM restarted by any external agent to rejoin the cluster without further actions (using internal DNS would allow to use dynamic IP without issues)
-- All nodes use Ubuntu (16.04), possibly not the most advisable distribution for production
+- All instances use Ubuntu (16.04), possibly not the most advisable distribution for production